 Airbags are supposed to save lives, not cause death, blindness and and horrific injuries We believe that airbag injury figure is actually much higher.
 Many people injured in automobile accidents are simply unaware that their injuries may be the result of a defective airbag!
 Insurance companies and police agencies normally don’t collect this data so accurate statistics are difficult.

 We have signed up many clients who have experienced problems with automobiles equipped with Takata airbags.
 To date we have spoken with hundreds of car owners.
 Sadly, some have shared gruesome stories of catastrophic airbag injuries caused either by airbags that didn’t deploy or airbags that exploded so violently that the metal canister holding the airbag turned into a grenade.
 If you were hurt by a defective airbag, call one of our airbag injury lawyers today

-Over 65 million cars with Takata airbags have been recalled.
-So far in 2018, another 3.3 million cars with Takata have been recalled.
-And the government says even more cars will be recalled in 2019.
+Over 70 million cars with Takata airbags have been recalled.
+So far in 2020, another 7 million GM trucks and SUVs with Takata have been recalled.
+And the government says even more recalls may follow.
 Add another 12.3 million vehicles equipped with questionable TRW airbags and it is amazing to think just how many people are driving cars with bad airbags.